-Cascata del Rio Verde (Rio Verde Waterfall) was said to be the highest natural waterfall in Italy at around 200m.
-While we didn't have the means to corroborate or refute the claim, we did notice that it possessed multiple leaps with the main tier having a converging Y-shaped drop.
+Cascata del Rio Verde (Rio Verde Waterfall; I’ve also seen it called Niagara Rio Verde) was said to be the highest natural waterfall in Italy at around 200m.
+While we didn’t have the means to corroborate or refute the claim, we did notice that it possessed multiple leaps with the main tier having a converging Y-shaped drop.
 Some of the sections of the falls were hidden from us as seen from the official lookout spots.
 So we suspect that the height figure reported in the literature for this waterfall pertained to its overall cumulative drop.

 In fact, we noticed signage saying there were rare native flora and fauna trying to maintain their existence in this wilder part of South-Central Italy.
 We even noticed WWF (World Wildlife Fund) signs perhaps underscoring the emphasis on Nature and protection in this area.

 From the open-air car park (see directions below), we took a relatively short 20-minute walk towards a pair of overlooks.
 Initially, the path followed a gravel road past a biglietteria (ticket office) towards a signed fork where we stayed left.

 The path then narrowed as it bypassed a smaller opening (possibly for vehicles that could handle the rougher road to get there) as it entered into the cover of the forest.
 The trail then descended a bunch of steps towards another junction.Staying left at this junction, the path briefly descended to the first (upper) overlook where we were able to see Cascata del Rio Verde as well as an impressive panorama of the Sangro Valley.
 The panorama included the autoroute perched high on a viaduct passing by more charming medieval towns perched atop foothills and towered over by the Apennine Mountains still hanging onto its snow in the late Spring.